-Each principal shall post, in a place readily seen by students a notice stating that a student's locker or other storage area may be subject to search based upon reasonable suspicion of possession of prohibited or illegal materials and may also result in a search of person, possessions, locker and/or vehicle.
-School personnel shall report to the principal/designee the suspected unlawful use, possession, sale or attempted sale by a student of any controlled substances as defined in Florida Statute 893.02(4) and 893.03, any alcoholic beverage or inhalant, and shall be exempt from the civil liability when making such reports.
+Each principal shall post, in a place readily seen by students, a notice stating that a student's locker or other storage area may be subject to search based upon reasonable suspicion of possession of prohibited, unauthorized or illegal materials, or substances and may also result in a search of person, possessions, locker and/or vehicle.
+School personnel shall report to the principal/designee the suspected unlawful use, possession, sale or attempted sale by a student of any drugs, over the counter or prescription substances except those authorized under Policy 6305 (Administration of Medication/Treatments), alcoholic beverage or inhalant, and shall be exempt from the civil liability when making such reports.

-However, any personal property brought on school grounds may be inspected by drug-sniffing dogs for alcohol, drugs, or other prohibited substances.
+However, any personal property brought on school grounds may be inspected by drugsniffing dogs for alcohol, drugs, or other prohibited substances.
 Personal property that may be inspected includes, but is not limited to, cars parked on school grounds, desks, backpacks, lockers, book bags, and gym bags.
 Reasonable suspicion of improper conduct is not required to use drug-sniffing dogs to inspect personal property.
 Drug-sniffing dogs will not be used to inspect students for alcohol, drugs, or other prohibited substances.

-Use, possession, or being under the influence of mood-altering substances, including alcohol and alcoholic beverages.
-(If the mood-altering substance is an unauthorized prescription medication, refer to FELONY POSSESSION at the end of this subsection.)
+Use, possession, or being under the influence of mood-altering substances, including alcohol and alcoholic beverages is prohibited.
+(If the mood-altering substance is an unauthorized substance, refer to POSSESSION OF UNAUTHORIZED SUBSTANCES IS PROHIBITED section.)

 First Offense Procedures: (1) The first-time occurrence for the use, possession, or being under the influence of mood-altering substances, including alcohol and alcoholic beverages, shall be counted at any time during which the student is enrolled in a Broward County Public School.
-If the student has been suspended or expelled for a prior drug offense by any in-state or out-of-state public, private, charter, or research school, then the disposition of this offense shall constitute a second offense, and the procedures for second offenses shall apply.
+If the student has been suspended or expelled for a prior drug offense by any instate or out-of-state public, private, charter, or research school, then the disposition of this offense shall constitute a second offense, and the procedures for second offenses shall apply.
 (2) The student shall be suspended from the regular school program for ten (10) days and referred to the area substance abuse case manager who shall refer the student to an appropriate counseling program.
 Up to seven (7) days of the suspension may be waived if the student attends and completes a counseling program authorized by the principal/designee in conjunction with the area substance abuse case manager.
-If the student does not complete the recommended counseling program, the remaining days of the full ten (10) days of suspension shall be imposed.
+If the student does not complete the recommended counseling program, the remaining days of the full ten (10) days suspension shall be imposed.
 In the case of a student with a disability, the IEP/504 Team should convene as soon as possible to address the student's program and to determine appropriate action.

 Second Offense Procedures: (1) The student shall be suspended from the regular school program for ten (10) days and expulsion shall be mandatory.
 In the case of a student with a disability, expulsion would constitute a change in placement and would require action by the IEP/504 Team.
-(2) The expulsion shall be held in abeyance if the student completes a state-certified drug/alcohol rehabilitation program or a treatment program with a certified addiction professional.
-(3) If the student fails to complete the state-certified drug/alcohol rehabilitation program upon successful completion of the prescribed rehabilitation program.
+(2) The student shall be placed in an expulsion abeyance program, and the expulsion shall be held in abeyance if the student completes a state-certified drug/alcohol rehabilitation program or a treatment program with a certified addiction professional.
+(3) If the student fails to complete the state-certified drug/alcohol rehabilitation program, the full term of the expulsion shall be implemented.
+(4) The student may return to the regular school program upon successful completion of the prescribed rehabilitation program.
 The area substance abuse case manager shall monitor/verify that the student has completed the program.